tompston/gomarvin/README.md

 ## Install

-1. Either create a custom config file [with frontend editor](https://gomarvin.pages.dev/) or copy one of the config file from [examples dir](https://github.com/tompston/gomarvin/tree/main/examples)
+1. Either create a custom config file [with the frontend editor](https://gomarvin.pages.dev/) or copy one of the config file from [examples dir](https://github.com/tompston/gomarvin/tree/main/examples/v0.3.0)

 2. Install gomarvin